TULiberalArts/Criminal-Justice/pages/graduate.md

 - Learn More About the [MA in Criminal Justice](http://bulletin.temple.edu/graduate/scd/cla/criminal-justice-ma/)<br>
 - Learn More About the [PhD in Criminal Justice](http://bulletin.temple.edu/graduate/scd/cla/criminal-justice-phd/)<br>
-- Learn more about the [Accelerated Masters Degree 4+1 BA/MA in Criminal Justice](http://bulletin.temple.edu/undergraduate/liberal-arts/criminal-justice#criminaljustice+1acceleratedbamaprogram)
+- Learn more About the [Accelerated Masters Degree 4+1 BA/MA in Criminal Justice](http://bulletin.temple.edu/undergraduate/liberal-arts/criminal-justice#criminaljustice+1acceleratedbamaprogram)

 ## Admissions Process
 Please visit the [Criminal Justice Graduate Admssions page](https://liberalarts.temple.edu/admissions/graduate/criminal-justice) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.